 How long does the MIA program take?

-The program requires the completion of 63 quarter units (42 semester units).
-Full-time students can complete the program in four quarters/one year.
-Part-time students taking 4-8 units per quarter can complete the program in 6-8 quarters/1.5-2 years.
+The program requires the completion of 42 semester units.
+Full-time students can complete the program in four semesters/two years.

 California State Polytechnic University, Pomona is approved to offer online programs to students residing in the following states.
 This list will be updated upon additional authorizations/exemptions.

 For information on state-based admission limitations, please visit CSU's webpage on Accreditation and State Regulatory Authorizations.

 For questions or additional information, please contact: Alis Zakarian at email@example.com

 The only CIDA-accredited Master of Interior Architecture Program in the nation that can be pursued on a part-time basis.

 Completing this program was by far the most challenging and rewarding educational experience of my life.
 The instructors are all dedicated practicing professionals, the curriculum is CIDA-accredited and first rate, and the program is uniquely suited to the needs of those who can only attend part-time.

 Join the largest ASID Student Chapter in the nation!

 The American Society of Interior Designers (ASID), the oldest leading professional organization for interior designers in commercial and residential design, represents over 38,000 members.